 - Compose an image in a drop of water

 Here’s how to create a DIY macro studio for $10.
 We’re planning on doing this in a future post.
-Or we might save ourselves the trouble and buy the same one on Amazon for $30.
+Or we might save ourselves the trouble and buy the same one on Amazon.
 A setup like this is great for consistent lighting.

 Of course, a studio setup isn’t necessary for macro photography.
 The great outdoors is calling our name!

 6 GoPro Slow Motion Ideas

 I love this setting but have hardly published anything with slow motion.
 This summer, I’m going to learn it and publish some great (I’m hoping) slo-mo GoPro video.

 - Explosions: fire and smoke look better slowed down

 - Cracking geodes in search of amethyst

 - Bullet-time effect: Maybe involving fireworks (but I need figure how to do it without blowing off my hand)

 - Something that involves launching a GoPro with a huge slingshot